Investigate UI Changes

 on the mac would make it solid gray, not a pinstriped version of our gray coloring.

-#5 Updated by Laura Downey about 14 years ago
+#5 Updated by Laura Downey over 14 years ago

 Well then my take is this.
 Having one application on a Mac desktop that

 doesn't have the striped look is not going to make the application unusable.